stkterry/disinterest/README.md

 </div>

 # Functionality
+Users can add/remove boids and obstacles, set sliders for the simulation variables, show/hide underlying structures and rules that guide the boids, and step through a boid's behavior.

 ## User Authentication
 * Users can create accounts, login, and logout
 * User demo account and functionality